adjackp/pre-workshopMaterial/_episodes/05-withCMake.md

 ~~~

 Hopefully you get the same results as before with a small percentage of the hassle.
 You will learn more
-about each line of the `CMakeLists.txt` file is doing on Tuesday, though there is a
+about each line of the `CMakeLists.txt` file is doing in the CMake session, though there is a
 [tutorial](https://cmake.org/cmake-tutorial/) if you are super eager.  **This is in no way mandatory or recommended!
 As long as you got the above to work, you are good-to-go!**